 In April 2022, the Company presented its PLACCINE platform technology at the 2022 World Vaccine Congress.
-In an oral presentation during a Session on Cancer and Immunotherapy, Dr. Khursheed Anwer, the Company's Chief Science Officer, highlighted the Company's technology platform in his presentation entitled: "Novel DNA Approaches for Cancer Immunotherapies and Multivalent Infectious Disease Vaccines."
-PLACCINE has demonstrated the potential to be a powerful platform that provides for rapid design capability for targeting two or more different variants of a single virus in one vaccine.
-There is a clear public health need for vaccines today that address more than one strain of viruses, like COVID-19, which have fast evolving variant capability to offer the widest possible protection.
-Murine model data has thus far been encouraging and suggests that the Company's approach provides not only flexibility, but also the potential for efficacy comparable to benchmark COVID-19 commercial vaccines with durability to protect for more than six months.
+In an oral presentation during a Session on Cancer and Immunotherapy, Dr. Khursheed Anwer, the Company's Chief Science Officer, highlighted the Company's technology platform in his presentation entitled: "Novel DNA Approaches for Cancer Immunotherapies and Infectious Disease Vaccines."
+PLACCINE has demonstrated the potential to be a powerful platform that provides for the capability for targeting two or more different variants of a single virus in one vaccine.
+There is a clear public health need today that address more than one strain of viruses, like COVID-19, which have fast evolving variant capability to offer possible protection.
+Murine model data has thus far been encouraging and suggests that the Company's approach provides flexibility, but also the potential for efficacy comparable to benchmark COVID-19 commercial vaccines with durability more than six months.

-In September 2022, the Company provided an update on the progress made in the development of a DNA-based vaccine using its PLACCINE platform technology.
-The Company reported evidence of IgG, neutralizing antibody, and T-cell responses to its SARS-CoV-2 PLACCINE vaccines in normal mice.
-In this murine model, the Company's multivalent PLACCINE vaccine targeted against two different variants showed to be immunogenic as determined by the levels of IgG, neutralizing antibodies, and T-cell responses.
-Additionally, our multivalent vaccine was equally effective against two different variants of the COVID-19 virus while the commercial mRNA vaccine appeared to have lost some activity against the newer variant.
+In September 2022, the Company provided an update on the progress made in the development of a DNA-based vaccine using the Company's PLACCINE platform technology.
+The Company reported evidence of IgG, neutralizing antibody, and T-cell responses to the Company's two PLACCINE vaccines in normal mice.
+In this murine model, the Company's multivalent PLACCINE vaccine target two different variants showed to be immunogenic as determined by the levels of IgG, neutralizing antibodies, and T-cell responses.
+Additionally, our multivalent vaccine was equally effective against two different variants of the COVID-19 virus while the mRNA vaccine appeared to have lost some activity against the newer variant.

-Final data from its now completed proof-of-concept ("PoC") mouse challenge study confirmed that a PLACCINE DNA-based vaccine can produce robust levels of IgG, neutralizing antibodies, and T-cell responses.
+Final data from its now completed proof-of-concept ("PoC") mouse challenge study confirmed that a PLACCINE DNA vaccine can produce robust levels of IgG, neutralizing antibodies, and T-cell responses.
 The data demonstrated the ability of the Company's PLACCINE vaccine to protect a SARS-CoV-2 mouse model in a live viral challenge.
-In the study, mice were vaccinated with a PLACCINE vaccine expressing the SARS-CoV-2 spike antigen from the D614G variant or the Delta variant, or a combination vaccine expressing both the D614G and Delta spike variants.
-The vaccination was administered by intramuscular injection on Day 0 and Day 14, followed by challenge with live SARS-CoV-2 virus on Day 42.
-All three vaccines, including the single and dual antigen vaccines, were found to have a favorable safety profile and elicited IgG responses and inhibited the viral load by 90-95%.
+In the study, mice were vaccinated with the Company's PLACCINE vaccine expressing the SARS-CoV-2 spike antigen from the D614G variant or the Delta variant, or a combination of both expressing both the D614G and Delta spike variants.
+The vaccination was administered by intramuscular injection on Day 0, followed by challenge with live SARS-CoV-2 virus on Day 42.
+All three vaccines, including the single and dual antigen, were found to have a favorable safety profile and elicited IgG responses and inhibited the viral load by 90-95%.
 The dual antigen vaccine was equally effective against both variants of the SARS CoV-2 virus.

-In October 2022, the Company reported partial results from an ongoing non-human primate study designed to examine the immunogenicity of its proprietary PLACCINE vaccine which supported PLACCINE as a viable alternative to mRNA vaccines.
-The study examined a single plasmid DNA vector containing the SARS-CoV-2 Alpha variant spike antigen formulated with a synthetic DNA delivery system and administered by intramuscular injection.
-In the study, Cynomolgus monkeys were vaccinated with the PLACCINE vaccine or a commercial mRNA vaccine on Day 1, 28 and 84.
-Analysis of blood samples for IgG and neutralizing antibodies showed evidence of immunogenicity both in PLACCINE and mRNA vaccinated subjects.
-Analysis of bronchoalveolar lavage for viral load by quantitative PCR showed viral clearance by >90% of the non-vaccinated controls.
-Viral clearance from nasal swab followed a similar pattern in a majority of vaccinated animals and a similar clearance profile was observed when viral load was analyzed by the tissue culture infectious dose method.
+In October 2022, the Company reported partial results from an ongoing non-human primate study designed to evaluate the immunogenicity of its proprietary PLACCINE vaccine which supported PLACCINE as a viable alternative to mRNA vaccines.
+The study examined a single plasmid DNA vector containing the SARS-CoV-2 Alpha variant spike antigen formulated with a lipid delivery system and administered by intramuscular injection.
+In the study, Cynomolgus monkeys were vaccinated with the Company's PLACCINE vaccine or a commercial mRNA vaccine on Day 1, 28 and 84.
+Analysis of blood samples for IgG and neutralizing antibodies provided evidence of immunogenicity both in PLACCINE and mRNA vaccinated subjects.
+Analysis of bronchoalveolar lavage following quantitative PCR showed viral clearance by >90% of the non-vaccinated controls.
+Viral clearance from nasal swab followed a similar pattern in a majority of vaccinated animals and a similar clearance profile was observed when viral load was analyzed using the culture infectious dose method.